Pius Ukeyima Akutah

 Dr. Pius Ukeyima Akutah (born June 7, 1970) is a Nigerian legal practitioner and public servant.
 He serves as the Executive Secretary/Chief Executive Officer (ES/CEO) of the Nigerian Shippers' Council, an appointment he assumed on October 25, 2023, succeeding Emmanuel Jime.
 He officially commenced his duties at the council's headquarters in Lagos on November 1, 2023.

 Upon assuming office at the Nigerian Shippers Council, Akutah stated his intention to build on the foundation laid by his predecessors.
 The council has taken steps to activate the cargo tracking note, promote port efficiency with the stated goal of reducing cargo clearance time from 48 hours to 24 hours, and introduce an electronic traffic system.

 The Nigerian Shippers Council has highlighted the implementation of payment processes transitioning from manual to automated systems within the council.
 It has also emphasized the benefits of registration to enhance a database of port service providers and users, as well as a "know your customers" policy.

 Early life and education

 Akutah was born in Ushongo Local Government Area of Benue State, Nigeria.
 He obtained a Diploma in Law from the University of Jos.
 He earned a Bachelor of Laws (LLB) degree from the University of Abuja in 2006.
 He later attended the Nigerian Law School in Bwari, Abuja, and was called to the Nigerian Bar as a Barrister at Law (BL) in May 2007.
 Subsequently, he obtained a Master of Laws (LL.M) degree in Public International Law from Ahmadu Bello University, Zaria, in 2016.
 On December 10, 2024, he earned a Ph.D. in International Cooperation in Criminal Matters at Nasarawa State University, Keffi.

-Akutah is an alumnus of the International Visitor Leadership Program (IVLP) and attended the U.S. International Law Enforcement Academy (ILEA).
-He is also a chartered Mobile and Computer Forensics Examiner.
+Akutah is an alumnus of the United States Department of State's International Visitor's Leadership Program (IVLP) Washington, 2013 and attended the U.S. Department of State's International Law Enforcement Academy (ILEA), Roswell, New Mexico, 2018 He is also a chartered Mobile and Computer Forensics Examiner.